Gate Checking Your Stroller When Flying with Baby

 With our jogging stroller, I was concerned we’d have to deflate the tires.
 We didn’t, but I had a small pump and a patch kit in our carry-on anyway, just in case we got a flat on our trip.
 In most cases the stroller was waiting for us as we deplaned, but in smaller Caribbean destinations like Cuba, we retrieved it at the baggage claim.
 I have heard horror stories about having to retrieve your stroller at baggage claim at big airports like Heathrow.
 It doesn’t hurt to have a lightweight carrier or sling in your carry-on just in case you have to trek a ways to pick up your wheels.

-gate checking a stroller
+gate checking stroller tips

 Gate Checking Stroller Info: Before You Board